 – Digestion: Rosemary’s antispasmodic properties make it beneficial for the treatment of gastrointestinal disorders like dyspepsia (indigestion), irritable bowel syndrome (IBS), intestinal spasms, diarrhea, constipation as well as relieving bloating caused by water retention and excess gas.

-– Skin Care: Rosemary tea has antioxidant and antiseptic properties useful in the topical treatment for eczema and other skin rashes, fungal infections such as yeast and helps to heal superficial wounds and bruises.
+– Skin Care: Rosemary tea has antioxidant and antiseptic properties useful in the topical treatment for eczema and other skin rashes, fungal infections such

 – Brain Tonic: Rosemary tea is believed to improve memory function and prevents the breakdown of acetylcholine, an important neurotransmitter in the brain and brain tissues by increasing blood flow to the brain, making it a potent treatment for Alzheimer’s disease and dementia.

 – Anti Cancer: Rosemary is rich in antioxidants, important in neutralizing harmful particles called free radicals.
 Rosemary, taken as a supplement or tea, may inhibit carcinogens from binding to bronchial and liver cells and its antioxidant protective activity may also extend to other organs as well.

 – Anti-inflammatory: Rosemary tea‘s anti inflammatory properties help boost the body’s immune defense system.

 – Vision Care: A major component of rosemary, carnosic acid, can significantly promote eye health and prevent diseases affecting the outer retina, such as age-related macular degeneration.